skip to Main Content

 Days Post-Marathon: Rest and Repair

-In the days following a marathon, your body requires ample rest and targeted care to recover fully from the physical exertion.
+In the days following a marathon, it’s common to experience delayed onset muscle soreness (DOMS) as your muscles recover from the physical exertion.
+Your body requires ample rest and targeted care to recover fully from the physical exertion.
 Here's how to optimize your recovery during this crucial period:

 Request an Appointment